MakeSchool-Tutorials/Tip-Calculator-Swift4/P1-Design-Breakdown/content.md

 Similar to the switch, the `UISegmentedControl` class provides a UI object that allows the user to toggle between different options.
 The main different being that a segmented control can have 2+ different states, while a switch can only toggle in-between an on and off state.

-In addition to 2+ toggle states, switches can also have each option name labeled.
+In addition to 2+ toggle states, segmented controls can also have each option name labeled.
 Let's take a look at the segmented control we'll use in our tip calculator.

 ![Tip Percentage Segmented Control](assets/tip_input_segmented_control.png)